bf-demos/ocp-handson/README.md

 # Hands-On with OpenShift

-( Figure out how to load the key, and get an IP address )
+Figure out how to load the key from this repo.
+And get an IP address.

     ssh -i ssh/ocp-handson centos@<IP>
-tail -f /var/log/cloud-init.loh

-( Wait until you see "Cloud-Init finished, then CTRL-C )

     cd ocp-handson
-. cluster_up
+    ./cluster_up

-( Open the URL starting with "https://ec2-" in your browser and login as developer/developer )
+Open the URL starting with "https://ec2-" in your browser and login as developer/developer

     ./wrapper dev.sh

+Step through the script, pressing ENTER to execute each line.
+Swap back and forth between the CLI and the GUI to see what happens in each step

     ./wrapper prod.sh

+Notice how we don't re-build the container, but simply tag and deploy.

     ./wrapper cicd.sh

+Open Jenkins and login as developer/developer.
+Compare the pipeline in OpenShift (found under Builds, Pipelines) with the BlueOcean view in Jenkins.

+## Fast version for the impatient

+    cd ocp-handson ; ./cluster_up ; . dev.sh ; . prod.sh ; . cicd.sh